abdulrahman-aj/Game-of-Fifteen-AI/README.md

 The implementation of the solver is done in C++, since solving a 4x4 Puzzle is computationally expensive.

-## How I solved it?
+## How did I solve it?
-Bidirectional Search with Heuristics.
+Using bidirectional search with heuristics.

 Heuristic: sum of Manhattan distances between tile positions and goal positions.